Our verdict

 Drop

-The difference in our stack measurements leaves the oz / 425g with an average drop height of 12.9 mm.
+The difference in our stack measurements leaves the Who should NOT buy with an average drop height of 12.9 mm.
 This offset will work for hikers of all experience levels, especially beginners, as it provides a good amount of foam at the heel to promote well-cushioned and comfy landings while also promoting smooth heel-to-toe transitions.

 However, there is no hard-and-fast rule when it comes to choosing heel-drops for hiking boots, only a matter of preference.
 For more experienced hikers who prefer a more parallel-to-the-ground experience, we recommend the Altra Lone Peak Hiker 2